Angel-ML/angel/docs/algo/featureEngineering_en.md

 ## 2. Running example
 #### Algorithm IO parameters

--input: input, any data
+- input: input, any data
--output: output, sampled data, the format is consistent with the input data
+- output: output, sampled data, the format is consistent with the input data
--sep: data separator, support: space (space), comma (comma), tab (\t)
+- sep: data separator, support: space (space), comma (comma), tab (\t)
--disBoundsPath: The storage path of the discrete feature boundary, the format is: an array of feature id + boundary (the boundary is separated by a space)
+- disBoundsPath: The storage path of the discrete feature boundary, the format is: an array of feature id + boundary (the boundary is separated by a space)

 #### Algorithm parameters